tinify/wordpress-plugin/readme.txt

 == Changelog ==
 = 3.1.0 =
+* Remaining free compressions shown in settings page.
+* Easier way to upgrade a free account.
+* Added a notice to the Bulk Optimization page for free accounts with not enough available free compressions.
 * WPML and WPML Media compatibility in collaboration with the authors of WPML.
 Make sure to upgrade WPML to version 4.1.
 * Added a new hook after compression of an image useful for CDN cache flushing.